BakkourLabRepo/Robot-drawing-CNN/README.md

 - `Run_CNN_Model.py`: The Python script version of the Jupyter notebook for training and evaluating the CNN model.
 Suitable for running in Midway3.

-- `Run_CNN_Model.ipynb`: A Jupyter notebook illustrating the workflow of training and evaluating the Convolutional Neural Network (CNN) model.
-Includes code with annotations and visualizations.

 - `Run_CNN.sbatch`: A sbatch file for running on midway.

 - `Model Performance.txt`: A text file summarizing the performance metrics of the CNN model.
 Includes data such as loss, accuracy, precision, and recall on validation and test sets.